exasol/virtual-schema-common-document/doc/user_guide/edml_user_guide.md

 * Date: Date as JSON string (e.g: `"2021-09-27"`)
 * Timestamp: Timestamp as UTC timestamp (e.g: `"2021-09-21T08:18:38Z"`)

+## Automatic Mapping Inference

+The adapter supports automatic mapping inference.
+This allows you to omit the `mapping` element from the EDML definition.
+The virtual schema will then infer the mapping from the schema of the source.

+Currently this is only supported for Parquet files using the [file based virtual schemas](https://github.com/exasol/virtual-schema-common-document-files).

+### Notes

+* The files specified in the `source` must be available when creating the virtual schema.
+If the files are not available, the `CREATE VIRTUAL SCHEMA` command will fail.
+* The adapter will detect the mapping based on the schema of the first file.
+Please make sure that all files specified as `source` use the same schema.
+* The adapter will detect the mapping when the virtual schema is created.
+If the schema of the `source` files changes, please drop and re-create the virtual schema to run the auto-inference again.

 ## CSV Support
 ### CSV File Headers